-Hello again from Aim2D real time, 24/7 #ChinaBusinessMarketing, Tech and Social Media News Portal of Bic Brands based in sunny Shunyi.
+Aim2D: real time, 24/7 #ChinaBusinessMarketing, Tech and Social Media News Portal of The Bicaverse based in sunny Shunyi, North east Beijing.
 Tuesdays we look at business, marketing, tech or social news in and around China.
 Friday is image gallery where we examine a place, topic or subject giving you greater insight, background to life in China, and of course, your Chinese consumer.
+If hard, practical, realistic China consumer marketing support is what you need, do drop into our sister site: Unegager.
+Finally, in a sign of the times, we can assure you that our content is 100% loving created and hand crafted by a fellow human.
+No AI chatter bots here.

 This Friday we thought we’d take a trip to a lesser known part of China – comparatively speaking.
 Reminder: links and QR codes we feature are tested safe by us.